mark-sim/SpendVisualize/README.md

 ```

 After you run the program, you will see something like:
+(If you can't see the pics, try clicking it)

 Transaction data in Table (each transaction) :
-CLICK TO SEE BETTER QUALITY PICS

 <img src ="https://raw.githubusercontent.com/marksim5/SpendVisualize/master/demo/DailyTransactionTable.png" width = "600" height = "350"/>

 Transaction data in Table (organized by type) :
-CLICK TO SEE BETTER QUALITY PICS

 <img src ="https://raw.githubusercontent.com/marksim5/SpendVisualize/master/demo/TypeTransactionTable.png" width = "600" height = "300"/>

 Transaction data in Graph:
-CLICK TO SEE BETTER QUALITY PICS

 <img src ="https://raw.githubusercontent.com/marksim5/SpendVisualize/master/demo/GraphTransactionTable.png" width = "600" height = "250"/>